spatie/laravel-schemaless-attributes/README.md

 }
 ```

-Alternatively, you can use `SchemalessAttributesTrait` trait with `$schemalessAttributes` property, and add only scope on your model.
-Here's an example of what you need to add if you've chosen `extra_attributes, other_extra_attributes` as your column name.
+If you need support for multiple schemaless columns on a single model, you should use `SchemalessAttributesTrait` trait.
+Here's an example of what you need to add if you've chosen `extra_attributes, other_extra_attributes` as your column names.

 ```php
 use Illuminate\Database\Eloquent\Model;